-Our non-profit organization of chivalry nature is proudly affiliated with the esteemed Royal Society of Saint George (England) and the Ordo Equestris Sancti Bernardi (Germany).
+Our non-profit organization of chivalry nature is proudly affiliated with the esteemed Royal Society of Saint George (England) and the noble Ordo Equestris Sancti Bernardi (Germany).
 Additionally, we are honoured to hold the ERS Bronze Award as part of the Armed Forces Covenant (UK), demonstrating our unwavering commitment to supporting military personnel, veterans, and their families.
 Our knights and dames, carry the torch of a centuries-old legacy of one of the oldest English and Christian institutions.

 Inspired by the historical Hospitallers of Saint Thomas of Canterbury at Acre, we seamlessly blend ancient chivalric ideals with contemporary concepts of knighthood.
-Our primary focus is to preserve authentic tradition of the Hospitallers of Saint Thomas of Canterbury at Acre, honouring the historic contributions of King Richard I and the legacy of St. Thomas Becket martyr of Canterbury, an English Saint who serves as our Spiritual protector, guiding our commitment to noble causes.
-Also, charitable endeavours, embodying the positive attributes of ancient knights in our daily lives.
+Our primary focus is to preserve authentic tradition of the Hospitallers of Saint Thomas of Canterbury at Acre, honouring the historic contributions of King Richard I and the legacy of St. Thomas Becket martyr of Canterbury, an English Saint who serves as our Spiritual protector, guiding our commitment to noble causes, embodying the positive attributes of ancient knights in our daily lives.

 As a distinguished order of chivalry, we adhere to a traditional hierarchical structure rooted in European chivalric customs.
 Within this noble knightly order, members are recognized and honoured for their outstanding service and achievements through a well-defined system of ranks and decorations.